grafana/grafana/docs/sources/dashboards/create-reports/index.md

 ### Render a report with panels or rows set to repeat by a variable

-> **Note:** Available in [Grafana Enterprise][] version 8.0 and later, and [Grafana Cloud](/docs/grafana-cloud/).
+> **Note:** Available in [Grafana Enterprise](ref:grafana-enterprise) version 8.0 and later, and [Grafana Cloud](/docs/grafana-cloud/).

 You can include dynamic dashboards with panels or rows, set to repeat by a variable, into reports.
-For detailed information about setting up repeating panels or rows in dashboards, refer to [Repeat panels or rows][].
+For detailed information about setting up repeating panels or rows in dashboards, refer to [Repeat panels or rows](ref:repeat-panels-or-rows).

 #### Caveats